Probate Q&A Series

 • Use in-person filing or a courier with delivery confirmation.

 Losing notarized probate paperwork in the mail can stall estate administration.
-Acting quickly to trace, replace, and properly document the loss ensures you meet filing requirements and protect the estate’s timeline.
-For detailed guidance, turn to attorneys who know North Carolina probate procedures inside and out.
+Acting quickly to trace, replace, and properly document the loss helps preserve the estate process.
+For detailed guidance, turn to attorneys who know South Carolina probate procedures inside and out.

 Ready to move forward?
 Pierce Law Group has experienced probate attorneys who help you navigate these challenges.
 Contact us today by emailing intake@piercelaw.com or calling (919) 341-7055.